-Swinburne is committed to the teaching of Indigenous studies and cultures, as evidenced by the development and delivery of Indigenous-specific programs and units.
+As noted earlier, Swinburne is committed to the teaching of Indigenous studies and cultures, as evidenced by the development and delivery of Indigenous-specific programs and units.
 These units include LIN101 Indigenous Australian Studies and two new units first delivered in 2011: LIN200 Indigenous Representations and LIN201 International Indigenous Perspectives.
-Another unit, LIN300 Indigenous Enterprise & Entrepreneurship, was developed in 2011 for initial delivery in 2012.
-The four units now form a minor study sequence in degree courses available through the Faculty of Higher Education Lilydale.
+Another unit, LIN300 Indigenous Enterprise & Entrepreneurship, was developed in 2011 for delivery in 2012.
+The four units form a minor Higher Education study sequence in Indigenous studies with enrolments growing from 152 students in 2010 to 255 (68%) in 2012.
+New units with a focus on Indigenous Australian culture are being developed by leaders in Indigenous Studies and Sociology at Swinburne.